MicrosoftDocs/cpp-docs/docs/standard-library/directory-iterator-class.md

 ## <a name="increment"></a> directory_iterator::increment

 The function attempts to advance to the next filename in the directory.
-If successful, it stores that filename in myentry; otherwise it produces an end-of-sequence iterator.
+If successful, it stores that filename in `myentry`; otherwise it produces an end-of-sequence iterator.

 ```cpp
 directory_iterator& increment(error_code& ec) noexcept;